 Stains on your credit report can take a serious toll on your life by making it difficult to secure new loans, get good interest rates, or even land an apartment or get a job.

 Many people with damaged credit turn to credit repair professionals for help.
-That isn’t a bad idea, but the truth is, there’s nothing a credit repair company can do for you that you can’t do for yourself.
+That isn’t a bad idea, but the costs of professional credit repair can be significant, and the truth is, there’s nothing a credit repair company can do for you that you can’t do for yourself (for free).
 Read on to learn how to repair your credit on your own.

 Table of Contents